 APEC Guidelines on Appropriate Donations – Best Practices Approaches and Strategies

-To ensure the effective operationalization of the APEC Guidelines across the APEC region through increased awareness, the United States developed a Communications Toolkit in 2015 that is designed as a practical tool to improve public outreach to increase awareness of appropriate donations..
-The templates and tools that are contained in the Toolkit were discussed at a workshop conducted in Lima, in August 2016.
-These tools and templates can be customized for use by APEC economies and can be accessed via the following link:
+In 2015, the United States developed a Communications Toolkit designed to improve public outreach to increase awareness for appropriate donations to give when an economy is struck by a disaster.
+The templates and tools included in the Toolkit were discussed at a workshop conducted in Lima, in August 2016.
+These tools and templates can be customized for use by APEC economies and can be accessed via the following links:

 APEC Senior Disaster Management Officials Forum (SDMOF)

-The 10th SDMOF, held in Iquitos, Peru, on 8-9 October 2016 and chaired by the Honorable Alberto Manuel Lozada Frias, head of National Institute of Civil Defense (INDECI).
-With the theme of the 10th SDMOF “Emergency Preparedness for Supply Chain and Emergency Food Security”, officials from APEC economies and representatives of international agencies recognized that disasters threaten food security of the most vulnerable populations.
-They also agree that disasters hinder trade and create challenges of different scope such as losses in livelihoods, diseases, and food scarcities.
-In that regard, officials recognized the importance of exploring food needs of the most vulnerable in emergencies and invite all member economies to share their experiences on social protection systems; supply chain management with a focus on addressing food security needs; disaster insurance mechanisms for improved food security in disasters; and private public partnerships for addressing emergency food needs.
-Outcome of the 10th SDMOF.
+The 10th Senior Disaster Management Officials Forum (SDMOF) was held in Iquitos, Peru, on 8-9 October 2016, and chaired by the Honorable Alberto Manuel Lozada Frias, head of National Institute of Civil Defense (INDECI).
+With the theme “Emergency Preparedness for Supply Chain and Emergency Food Security,” officials from APEC economies and representatives of international agencies recognized that disasters threaten food security of the most vulnerable populations.
+They also agree that disasters hinder trade and create challenges of varying scopes, such as loss in livelihood, food scarcities and disease.
+In that regard, officials recognized the importance of exploring the food needs of those that are most vulnerable in emergencies.
+They invited all member economies to share their experiences on social protection systems; supply chain management, with a focus on addressing food security needs; disaster insurance mechanisms for improved food security in disasters; and private public partnerships for addressing emergency food needs.
+Click here for the outcome of the 10th SDMOF.

 APEC Workshop on Strengthening Public Alert and Early Warning Capacity

-This project, Strengthening Public Alert & Early Warning Capacity, was approved by APEC member economies through BMC in 2015..
-The project includes an interactive workshop, which offers APEC economies the opportunity to share best practices, build valuable expert networks, and discuss common principles to support the improvement of early warning capacity in the region.
+This project, approved by APEC member economies in 2015, offered members the opportunity to share best practices, build valuable expert networks, and discuss common principles to support the improvement of early warning capacity in the region.

 Workshop on Community Based Disaster Risk Management (CBDRM)